wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

     helm repo add wallarm https://charts.wallarm.com
     helm repo update wallarm
     ```
-1. Create the `values.yaml` file with the [Wallarm eBPF solution configuration].
+1. Create the `values.yaml` file with the [Wallarm eBPF solution configuration](helm-chart-for-wallarm.md).

     Example of the file with the minimum configuration: